Graph Unlearning: Balanced Graph Partition

 Similar to the case of the LPA method, directly using $k$-means can also produce highly unbalanced shards.
 In \autoref{subfigure:km_cora_unbalance}, we observe that on the Cora dataset, the largest shard contains $10.24\%$ of the nodes, while the smallest one only contains $1.05\%$ of the nodes.

 \mypara{Balanced Embedding $k$-means (\bkm)} Following the same principle for achieving a balanced partition, we propose \bkm as shown in \autoref{alg:constrained_kmeans}.
 We define the preference as the Euclidean distance between the node embedding and the centroid of the shard for all the node-shard pairs.
-A shorter distance implies a higher priority. \bkm takes as input the set of all node embeddings $\embedset = \{\embed_1, \embed_2, \cdots, \embed_n\}$, the number of desired shards $k$, the maximum number of node embeddings in each shard $\delta$, the maximum number of iterations $T$, and works in four steps as follows: \begin{itemize} \itemsep{-0.5em} \item \mypara{Step 1: Initialization} We first randomly select $k$ centroids $\centroid^0 = \{\centroid_1^0, \centroid_2^0, \cdots, \centroid_k^0\}$ (\autoref{algline:bkm_init}). \item \mypara{Step 2: Embedding-Centroid Distance Calculation} Then, we calculate all the pairwise distance between the node embeddings and the centroids, which results in $n \times k$ embedding-centroid pairs.
-These pairs are stored in $\comreassign$ (\autoref{algline:bkm_cal_distance_start} - \autoref{algline:bkm_cal_distance_end}). \item \mypara{Step 3: Embedding-Centroid Distance Sorting} We rely on the intuition that the embedding-centroid pairs with closer distance have higher priorities; thus we sort $\comreassign$ in ascending order and obtain $\comreassign_s$ (\autoref{algline:bkm_sort_distance}). \item \mypara{Step 4: Node Reassignment and Centroid Updating} For each embedding-centroid pair in $\comreassign_s$, if the size of $\community_j$ is smaller than $\delta$, we assign node $u$ to shard $\community_j$ (\autoref{algline:bkm_reassign_start} - \autoref{algline:bkm_reassgin_end}).
+A shorter distance implies a higher priority. \bkm takes as input the set of all node embeddings $\embedset = \{\embed_1, \embed_2, \cdots, \embed_n\}$, the number of desired shards $k$, the maximum number of node embeddings in each shard $\delta$, the maximum number of iterations $T$, and works in four steps as follows: \begin{itemize}[leftmargin=*] \item \mypara{Step 1: Initialization} We first randomly select $k$ centroids $\centroid^0 = \{\centroid_1^0, \centroid_2^0, \cdots, \centroid_k^0\}$ (\autoref{algline:bkm_init}).

+\item \mypara{Step 2: Embedding-Centroid Distance Calculation} Then, we calculate all the pairwise distance between the node embeddings and the centroids, which results in $n \times k$ embedding-centroid pairs.
+These pairs are stored in $\comreassign$ (\autoref{algline:bkm_cal_distance_start} - \autoref{algline:bkm_cal_distance_end}).

+\item \mypara{Step 3: Embedding-Centroid Distance Sorting} We rely on the intuition that the embedding-centroid pairs with closer distance have higher priorities; thus we sort $\comreassign$ in ascending order and obtain $\comreassign_s$ (\autoref{algline:bkm_sort_distance}).

+\item \mypara{Step 4: Node Reassignment and Centroid Updating} For each embedding-centroid pair in $\comreassign_s$, if the size of $\community_j$ is smaller than $\delta$, we assign node $u$ to shard $\community_j$ (\autoref{algline:bkm_reassign_start} - \autoref{algline:bkm_reassgin_end}).
+After that, we remove all the remaining tuples containing node $i$ from $\comreassign_s$.
 Finally, the new centroids are calculated as the average of all the nodes in their corresponding shards. \end{itemize}